-As of January 29, 2023, we had 1,259 full-time employees, of which 292 were employed in our Hooker Branded segment, 246 were employed in our Home Meridian segment, 715 were employed in our Domestic Upholstery segment and 6 were employed in All Other.
-1,070 employees were located in the United States and 189 were located in Asia.
+As of January 28, 2024, we had 1,203 full-time employees, of which 312 were employed in our Hooker Branded segment, 202 were employed in our Home Meridian segment, 671 were employed in our Domestic Upholstery segment and 18 were employed in All Other.
+By geographical area, 1,030 employees were located in the United States and 173 were located in Asia.
 None of our employees are represented by a labor union.
 We consider our relations with our employees to be good.

 We are committed to creating a diverse, equitable and inclusive space for all our employees, customers and retail partners.
 The core values of our Company include integrity, caring and inclusivity that affirms every individual.
 Our leadership team is committed to fostering an environment where everyone is welcomed, respected, listened to and valued for their unique contributions to the organization, and to providing a work environment that is free from all forms of harassment, discrimination and inequality.
 We recruit, employ, train, promote and compensate our employees without regard to race, ethnicity, age, gender, gender identity, religion, national origin, citizenship, marital status, veteran's status or disability.
 All facilities have established human resource departments with formal hiring processes and controls in place to ensure ethical and fair hiring practices.
-The action steps we have taken recently or are working on currently include:
+Some of the action steps we have taken recently or are working on currently include: